|Healthy Diet Plans >> Diet Profile >> Care for Angioplasty Patients|

 Precautions After Angioplasty

 An angioplasty is the method used to widen blood vessels that are obstructed by plaque buildup.
 Plaque is made up of cholesterol and is most commonly associated with atherosclerosis.
 During an angioplasty, the surgeon places an empty balloon into the narrowed blood vessel and then inflates it so that the balloon compresses the surrounding fatty deposits and this increases blood flow.
 In some cases a wire mesh tube called a stent is placed within the vessel to prevent future constrictions.
 The great benefits and low risks of angioplasty have made it the preferred treatment method for obstructed blood vessels.
-Have a lengthy discussion with a cardiothoracic surgeon regarding the required precautions after angioplasty.

 Protecting the catheter insertion site is one of the most important precautions after an angioplasty as bleeding and infection are possible complications.
 A certain amount of bruising is normal but extensive bruising or tearing requires immediate attention.
 Angioplasty complications are not very common but you should be aware of all the risks so that you can make an informed decision.